MBC TV: 2021 — Olympics broadcast

-During the broadcasting of the parade of nations on the 2020 Summer Olympics opening ceremony, MBC was accused domestically and internationally for making depictions of numerous countries that were deemed racist and offensive.
-The most notable country depictions displayed during the broadcast is the use of the Chernobyl disaster to depict Ukraine and riots to depict Haiti.
-The incident sparked anger among Ukrainians and Haitians.
-On 27 July, MBC president Park Sung-jae apologised to the public as well as nations affected.
-He apologised to the Embassy of Ukraine and Romania in Seoul in a press conference and promised to ensure all of its content to be respectful towards universal values and cultural diversity.
-MBC also declared a written apology on their official website.
-Haitian Foreign Affairs Minister Claude Joseph fired back at MBC, saying "their apology didn't go far enough, but the incident shouldn't be allowed to distract from the athletes who have worked tirelessly for years to get to the Olympics".
-The incident caused national uproar among Koreans, with some Korean netizens accusing MBC for being insensitive and unprofessional.
+During broadcasting of the parade of nations on the 2020 Summer Olympics opening ceremony, MBC was accused domestically and internationally of depicting several countries in racist and offensive ways.
+The most notable cases were the use of the Chernobyl disaster to represent Ukraine and riots to represent Haiti, which sparked anger among Ukrainians and Haitians.
+MBC president Park Sung-jae apologised to the public as well as to the nations affected.
+He apologised to the Embassy of Ukraine and Romania in Seoul at a press conference, and promised to ensure that all MBC content to be respectful towards universal values and cultural diversity.
+MBC also published an apology on their website.
+Haitian Foreign Affairs Minister Claude Joseph retorted "their apology didn't go far enough, but the incident shouldn't be allowed to distract from the athletes who have worked tirelessly for years to get to the Olympics".
+The incident caused national uproar among Koreans, with some accusing MBC of being insensitive and unprofessional.